 - the School of Art IDEA Hub, featuring high-end equipment and cutting-edge technologies, where faculty, graduate students, upper-level undergraduates, and other users can connect to digital resources with networked laptops and mobile devices to transport content between workstations, studios, and multiple presentation environments;

-- the Materials Resource Library, where students and faculty can research materials, finishes, and furnishings and browse a full range of samples; and
+- the Materials Lab, where students and faculty can research materials, finishes, and furnishings and browse a full range of samples; and

 The College of Art & Design also offers dedicated exhibition and lecture spaces, including two galleries that frequently display student and faculty work and exhibitions by visiting artists.
 The LSU Museum of Art boasts a robust exhibition schedule featuring national and international artists and collections.
 Visit Galleries for more information.

 Students will find everything they need to complete projects right here on LSU’s campus.
 LSU Libraries offer students and faculty strong support for instruction and research through collections containing more than three million volumes, microform holdings of more than four million, manuscripts of more than twelve million items, hundreds of electronic databases, and tens of thousands of electronic books and serials.